Improving the accuracy of estimators for the two-point correlation function: Introduction

 A variety of approaches have been suggested to improve the speed and accuracy of estimators for the two-point correlation function. \citet{keihaennen:estimating} show that at fixed computational cost, a split random catalogue improves the accuracy of estimators for the two-point correlation function.
-For galaxy catalogues \citet{demina:computationally} achieve a speedup by factorising the calculations in radial (redshift) and angular coordinates (see also \citealt{breton:fast}).
+For galaxy catalogues, \citet{demina:computationally} achieve a speedup by factorising the calculations in radial (redshift) and angular coordinates (see also \citealt{breton:fast}).
 Perhaps closest to our work are the investigations by \citet{davila-kurban:improved}.
-They use glass-like point sets instead of the random catalogues, where we use low discrepancy sequences.
-As reference values in our comparisons we use the exact results from \citet{baddeley:3dpoint} and \citet{kerscher:twopoint} for a rectangular box as summarised in Appendix\,\ref{sec:simple-win} (for periodic boxes see Appendix\,\ref{sec:periodic}).
-Additional to these exact results \citet{he:fast} also discusses approximations.
+These authors use glass-like point sets instead of the random catalogues, where we use low-discrepancy sequences.
+As reference values in our comparisons, we use the exact results from \citet{baddeley:3dpoint} and \citet{kerscher:twopoint} for a rectangular box as summarised in Appendix\,\ref{sec:simple-win} (for periodic boxes see Appendix\,\ref{sec:periodic}). \citet{he:fast} also discusses some approximations for these exact results.

 Other approaches focus on the computational problem of calculating the pair-counts.
-Tree based methods can be significantly faster than a direct implementation of the pair-counts, specifically for small radii \citep{moore:fast}.
-The double loop in the pair-count calculations can be parallelised. \citet{alonso:cute} show how to obtain a speedup by a factor of 100 over the direct implementation by using multi-threading on multi-core CPU's or utilizing many cores in GPU's.
-It is well known from matrix computations, that the memory layout of the data can have dramatic consequences on the running time of algorithms (see e.g.\,\citealt{anderson:lapack}).
-Also for the pair-counts a clever layout of the coordinates in the memory can lead to a significant speedup \citep{donoso:gundam}.
-A similar approach can be combined with multi-threading and vectorization resulting in a blazingly fast code \citep{sinha:corrfunc}.
-Our conceptual improvements can be combined with these computational speed-ups.
+Tree-based methods can be significantly faster than a direct implementation of the pair-counts, specifically for small radii (\citealt{moore:fast}, see also Appendix\,\ref{sec:implementation}).
+The double loop in the pair-count calculations can be parallelised. \citet{alonso:cute} showed how to obtain a speedup by a factor of 100 over the direct implementation by using multi-threading on multi-core CPUs or utilising many cores in GPUs.
+It is well known from matrix computations that the memory layout of the data can have dramatic consequences for the runtime of algorithms (see e.g.\,\citealt{anderson:lapack}).
+Also, for the pair-counts, a clever layout of the coordinates in the memory can lead to a significant speedup \citep{donoso:gundam}.
+A similar approach can be combined with multi-threading and vectorisation resulting in a blazingly fast code \citep{sinha:corrfunc}.
+Our conceptual improvements can be combined with these computational speedups.